FasterXML/jackson-dataformat-cbor/README.md

 ## Status

-Module is pre-alpha quality, fully experimental and not ready for general use.
+Module is being developer actively, and works for basic usage, but is not considered quite production ready yet.
+Stay tuned!

 # Maven dependency